nus-cs2103-AY2021S1/ip/docs/README.md

 #### 3. **`event`**: Adds an Event task ino your task list

 - This command adds a task of type Event into your task list
-- A Todo task consists of a description and date
+- An Event task consists of a description and date

 Format: `event <description> /at <yyyy-mm-dd>`